nayeemmz/cmsc426Spring2021/project4.md

 <a name='intro'></a>
 ## Introduction
 In this project you will implement a Convolutional Neural Network (CNN) in a step by step approach.
 The goal of this assignment is to help you understand, by building, different components of a CNN.
 Some of the components include, forward convolution, backward convolution(optional), zero padding, max-pooling and average-pooling.
+You will not be graded for the backpropagation code.

-In order to help you implement this you are provided with a jupyter notebook skeletal file.
-There are two versions of this file,
+In order to help you implement this you are provided with two jupyter notebook skeletal files.
+One with backpropagation code implemented and the other without it.
+These files are as follows:

 <ul>
-  <li> cnn.ipynb - backpropagation algorithm is not implemented
+  <li> cnn.ipynb - backpropagation algorithm is not implemented in this file.
+If you would like to give it a try, then start with this file.
   </li>
+  <li> cnn-with-backprop.ipynb - backprop is implemented in this file.
+Start with this file, if you don't want to try to implement it yourself.
 </ul>

-one with backward-propagation implemented and the other one left for you to implement.
+<b> Note:</b> It is recommended that you start with cnn.ipynb file first and if you struggle with writing backprop code, then only use the cnn-with-backprop.ipynb file.

 ## Architecture
 Your training and test step would contain the pipeline shown in Figure 2